Planning & Development COMMITTEE

 Current development in our area

-The ACA planning and development committee will keep this list of significant current development permits up to date with the permit status of each below.
+The ACA planning and development committee will keep this list of significant current development permits (DPs) and Land Use applications up to date with the permit status of each below.

 Comments from the public and external review groups: